aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/200-task-2/400-create-the-portfolio.md

 {{< figure src="/tasks/ClickEdit.png" >}}

+- Add the following to the end of the file (be careful with your indentation):

+{{% code file="50-revinvent2019/100-task-1/artefacts/portfolio_only.yaml" language="yaml" %}}

-- Replace the contents of your file with this:
+- Verify the contents of your file matches this:

-{{% code file="50-revinvent2019/100-task-1/artefacts/final.yaml" language="js" %}}
+{{% code file="50-revinvent2019/100-task-1/artefacts/all.yaml" language="yaml" %}}

-- Take note of lines 26 and 27.
-We have added a portfolio to the product.

 Once you have updated the file fill in the fields for *Author name*, *Email address*, *Commit message* and hit *Commit changes*